mnwadile/AnalyticsVidhya_Jobathon/README.md

 <br><br>
 <b>Approach 3</b> - I have created mean of engagement score by customer id, video id, and user id to create new feature.
 This feature increased my model accuracy.
 <br><br>
 <b>Final Model</b> - As mention in Approach 3 this feature gives me highest r2 score among my all submissions.
-So I have decided to go with this features and catboost model.
+So I have decided to go with this features and catboost model for final submission.